drkthng/blog-v3/_posts/2016-11-06-jekyll-liquid.md

 ### Tags

 Tags are functional.
 They usually tell what to do and how to do something.
-They are used to implement control flows, iterations etc., The best example for this would be the one I have mentioned above - legal age for drinking beer.
+They are used to implement control flows, iterations etc., The best example for this would be the one I have mentioned above - **legal age for drinking beer**.
 {: .g}

 Along with conditional statements, tags are also used for special purposes like including a file from ``_includes`` folders.
+I have also discussed it [here](https://blog.webjeda.com/jekyll-guide/#folders-inside-a-jekyll-site){: target="_blank"}.

 {% highlight liquid %}{% raw %}
 {% include head.html %}